Skip to main content

 Submit

-Call generate_image, edit_image, or generate_video.
+Call any submit tool — generate_image, edit_image, img2img, create_variations, resize_image, upscale_image, remove_background, vectorize_image, or generate_video.
 It returns { id, status: "pending", estimated_credits, next_step } in milliseconds, and the estimated credits are deducted from your organization’s pool at submit.

 2